sapegin/washingcode-book/manuscript/book.md

 });
 ```

 Now we’re defining all rows in a single array.
-All rows are visible by default, unless they have `isVisible` function that returns true, when a row is visible.
-We’ve improved code readability and maintainability: now there’s only one way of defining rows, you don’t have to check two places to see all available row, don’t need to decide which method to use to add a new row, and now it’s easy to make an existing row optional by adding `isVisible` function to it.
+All rows are visible by default unless they have `isVisible` function that returns `false` when a row is invisible.
+We’ve improved code readability and maintainability:

+- there’s only one way of defining rows;
+- no need to check two places to see all available rows;
+- no need to decide which method to use to add a new row;
+- easier to make an existing row optional by adding `isVisible` function to it.

 Here’s another example: